 Your luxury garage should feel as good as it looks, no matter what the weather outside.
 Whether you’re working on a car or just hanging out, there’s no reason not to be comfortable.

 And, the right climate control can help keep your collection in great shape.

-Here at Snowflake Air, we’ve noticed a rise in luxury car garages in the Treasure Valley.
-As people renovate their homes or pull the trigger on new Lamborghinis, BMWs, or classic cars, we’ve gotten more and more questions about the best way to heat and cool their man caves.
+Here at Snowflake Air, we’ve noticed a rise in luxury car garages in Treasure Valley.
+As people renovate their homes or pull the trigger on new Lamborghinis, BMWs, or classic cars, we’ve gotten more and more questions about the best way to heat and cool their garage.

 And, we have the answer.

-Why Ductless Heating And Cooling Is A Perfect Fit For A Luxury Garage
+Why A Mini Split Is A Perfect Fit For A Luxury Garage

-When it comes to climate control for your luxury garage, you can’t beat ductless heating and cooling.
+When it comes to climate control for your luxury garage, you can’t beat a mini split.
 It offers:

 - Fully Customizable Settings